“It is God’s punishment…”

 You wouldn’t think that, in 1916, The End Of The World would have been the sort of film that audiences generally wanted to see – or its message one they wanted to hear – but surprisingly, it turned out to be a success across Europe – even in Germany – although contemporary reports suggest that what captivated viewers was not the allegory, but the special effects.
 And indeed, these scenes still have their impact, though it is now evident how they were achieved—including the building of a model reproduction of the entire town, just for the purpose of blowing it up and burning it down.
 However, the sunken set on which Edith’s rescue was filmed was and is a remarkable achievement.

 But even in its straight dramatic scenes The End Of The World is visually striking, despite its ongoing battle against the restrictions of early technology.
-For example, though the camera is stationary, wherever possible August Blom fills the frame with movement, particularly in background, to offset this.
+For example, though the camera is stationary, whenever possible August Blom fills the frame with movement, particularly in background, to offset this.
 He was also one of the pioneers of cross-cutting, and utilises it to good effect during the film’s climax.
 Another notable feature of Blom’s direction is the use of windows as a recurrent motif, from the early scenes at the West house through to Edith’s reunion with Reymers.
 We should also note touches such as Louis Larsen’s chiaroscuro, particularly during the scenes in the mine, and the belfry scene at the end.

 Whatever viewers and critics of the time may have made of it, what the Nordisk Film company seems to have taken away from the success of the film was the idea that the tactic of burying a message in a fantastic story was one likely to yield more benefits.
 And if, in The End Of The World, the company inadvertently gave birth to the disaster movie, two years later it gave us what seems to be cinema’s first full-length space-opera…